osdc/PokeArcadia/README.md

 Here's a quick overview of the project structure:

-Poke/
+PokeArcadia/<br>
  │├── frontend/ # The frontend of the game <br />
-   │└── cdn/ # The folder where you will add your .txt files <br />
+   │└── cdn/ # {inside /pokedc}The folder where you will add your .txt files <br />
      │└── README.md # This file! <br />

 ## How to Contribute

-To contribute to PokeArcadia, you'll be adding your own .txt file to the `backend/Entries/` folder.
-Follow the instructions below to get started.
+To contribute to PokeArcadia, add your own .txt file to the `pokedc/cdn/` on the [PokeDc repo](https://github.com/osdc/pokedc) folder.
+You can follow the instructions below to get started.

 # File Format